strahlw/primo-optimizer/docs/method/elevation.rst

 Elevation Data
 ==============

-PRIMO proposes the use of elevation as one of the factors that indicate the ease of plugging a well.
+PRIMO proposes the use of elevation as one of the factors that indicates the ease of plugging a well.
 A large elevation difference between the well head and the nearest road point might indicate difficulties in accessing the well.

 PRIMO makes available several `elevation-based utilities <https://primo.readthedocs.io/en/latest/Utilities/elevation_utils.html>`_ to aid the